trustgraph-ai/trustgraph/dev-tools/proc-group/README.md

 Install the TrustGraph packages into a venv:

 ```
-pip install trustgraph-base trustgraph-flow trustgraph-unstructured
+pip install trustgraph-base trustgraph-flow
 ```

 `trustgraph-base` provides the `processor-group` endpoint.
 The others provide the processor classes that `group.yaml` imports at runtime.
-`trustgraph-unstructured` is only needed if you want `document-decoder` (the `universal-decoder` processor).
+The document decoder (docling) is not included -- it lives in a separate package (`trustgraph-docling`) with heavy dependencies (PyTorch, etc.).

 ## Running it